 What piqued my recent interest in Pontiac show cars, you might ask?
 While looking for a different photograph in my collection, I happen across one of the 1972 Luxury LeMans-based Valencia.
 That then got me thinking about Pontiac’s 1972 show car lineup.
 Valencia was one of three two-door models that Pontiac customized for its display at such events as the Detroit, Chicago, and New York auto shows.

-Like its other 1972 show cars in which Pontiac took names from classic European cities, Valencia likely refers that in Spain, whose name translates to “valor.”
+Like its other 1972 show cars in which Pontiac took names from classic European cities, Valencia likely refers to that in Spain, whose name translates to “valor.”
 The vehicle was described as having a pearlescent orange exterior complemented by a white vinyl top, and white and gold interior complete with bench seating and fold down center arm rest.

 I’m certain that Valencia was quite classy for its time.
 Unlike other Pontiac show cars of that era—particularly those that still exist today—Valencia seemingly faded into obscurity after completion of Its show tenure.
 Upon seeing the photo of it, I realized that many younger Pontiac hobbyists may be completely unaware that Valencia even existed.
 I felt compelled to introduce (or reintroduce) it to today’s Pontiac hobby.